 1. General Requirements.
 Provide aggregate from sources listed in Bulletin 14.
-Aggregate and RAM shall conform to the quality requirements for Superpave Asphalt Mixture Design as specified in Bulletin 27.
+Aggregate and RAM shall conform to the quality requirements for Superpave Asphalt Mixture Design according to Bulletin 27.
 For wearing courses, provide aggregate with at least the SRL designation specified.
-To achieve the specified SRL, the Contractor may provide a blend of two aggregates if the blend has an SRL designation equal to or better than that specified.
+To achieve the specified SRL, the Contractor

+413 - 1 Change No. 5 may provide a blend of two aggregates if the blend has an SRL designation equal to or better than that specified.
 Blends are 50% by mass (weight) of each aggregate.
 Blend the aggregates using an approved method.
 Do not use 4.75 mm asphalt mixtures in applications that require an SRL designation higher than L.